 Too often we despair at our problems and shortcomings and envy those that seem to have it so much easier.
 Today is definitely one of those days when I have to stop myself from crying out "Why does everybody else get it?
 We're doomed!".
-Business leaders in Canada (sorry, not the US, if only we could see the light...) have done a complete one-eighty and embraced the reality of climate change:
+Business leaders in Canada (sorry, not the US, if only we could see the light...) have done a complete one-eighty and

 The leaders of a group of major Canadian corporations have called for urgent action on climate change, a major reversal of the business community's position on the Kyoto protocol.
 In a letter to the Prime Minister, the heads of Alcan, Bombardier, Shell Canada, Falconbridge, Home Depot Canada and Desjardins Group, among others, said Canada needs a 50-year strategy to deal with the fallout from climate change.